mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Amazon announces Luna+ game-streaming platform
+  - Here's everything Amazon announced at its latest hardware event
      <hr/>

-      - *At its Devices and Services event, Amazon launched its own cloud gaming competitor to Google Stadia and Microsoft xCloud.
-The company is launching the product in early access at an introductory price of $5.99 per month Users will be able to stream titles wire…*
+      - *From new Ring flying indoor drone cameras to an adorable new kids version of one of its most popular Amazon home products, Jeff Bezos’ Seattle retailer unveiled a slew of new hardware goodies just ahead of the holiday shopping season.
+Echo updates Amazon kick…*

-  - Amazon redesigns the Echo line with spherical speakers and swiveling screens
+  - Netflix finally comes to the Amazon Echo Show
       <hr/>

-      - *Amazon today announced a lot of new products including the new Echo speaker line.
-And the products looks dramatically different.
-Gone are the cylinders.
-They’re spheres now and look like nothing else on the market.
-The lights are now on the bottom, while ther…*
+      - *Amazon announced the Echo Show line in 2017, and today, it’s finally gaining access to Netflix.
+The video service joins Hulu and Prime Video as the only officially supported video streaming apps.6 The news came from Amazon’s yearly Echo event where the compan…*

-  - Amazon’s new Echo Show 10 follows you as you move
+  - Amazon redesigns Fire TV, introduces new Fire TV Stick and low-cost Fire TV Stick Lite
       <hr/>

-      - *So this is crazy.
-Amazon’s new Echo Show 10 swivels on its base to follow you around the room.
-The on-board camera is capable of recognizing a person and spins around to follow them — essentially taking the person tracking feature found on Facebook’s Portal a…*
+      - *Amazon today announced a redesign Fire TV experience along with an updated Fire TV Stick and a new, lower-cost Fire TV Stick Lite.
+The updated interface for the Alexa-enabled smart TV platform will introduce a handful of new features, including support video …*

-  - Ring's newest security camera is a $249 autonomous indoor drone shipping in 2021
+  - 3 founders on why they pursued alternative startup ownership structures
       <hr/>

-      - *Ring built its entire business on reinventing the doorbell – and now it’s taking a similar approach to the humble home security camera, with the Ring Always Home Cam, set to be available sometime next year.
-You might not guess from its name, but this security…*
+      - *There is no one-size-fits all model for building a startup.
+At TechCrunch Disrupt, we heard from a handful of founders about alternative approaches to creating a sustainable company that ensures more than just VCs and early founders benefit from its success. …*

-  - Ring to offer opt-in end-to-end encryption for videos beginning later this year
+  - Amazon announces Luna+ game-streaming platform
       <hr/>

-       - *Ring will be stepping up its efforts to make its security products secure for users by enabling end-to-end video encryption later this year.
-The company will be providing this toggle in a new page in tits app’s Control Center, which will provide more informat…*
+       - *At its Devices and Services event, Amazon launched its own cloud gaming competitor to Google Stadia and Microsoft xCloud.
+The company is launching the product in early access at an introductory price of $5.99 per month Users will be able to stream titles wire…*